gjcooper/VAULT/01_articles/tversky1972elimination.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Tversky, Amos"
+author: Tversky, Amos
 title: "Elimination by aspects: A theory of choice"
-publication: "Psychological Review"
+publication: Psychological Review
 date: 1972-01-01
 citekey: tversky1972elimination
 aliases:
   - "Elimination by aspects: A theory of choice"
 ---

 # Elimination by aspects: A theory of choice